softprops/serverless-rust/README.md

 ```

 > 💡 The Rust Lambda runtime requires a binary named `bootstrap`.
 This plugin renames the binary cargo builds to `bootstrap` for you.
 You do **not** need to do this manually in your `Cargo.toml` configuration file.

+The default behavior is to build your lambda inside a docker container.
+Make sure you have a docker daemon running if you are not opting into the dockerless mode.

 ## 🖍️ customize